-Stephanie is our Executive Director as of March 2016.
-Stephanie has an enormous wealth of knowledge and passion for avian rehabilitation, conservation, and nonprofit fundraising on both coasts.
-She has a special affinity for birds.
-She was the Animal Care Coordinator of the Wildlife Center of Silicon Valley fromm 2010-2012.
-She also served as Executive Director of the Santa Clara Valley Audubon Society in the bustling technology hub of Cupertino, CA, and she spent 6 months as Interim Executive Director at the San Francisco Bay Bird Observatory.
-She is most at home in her homeland habitat of Massachusetts.
-In her free time she can be found catching a sunset, and exploring Cape Cod’s natural beauty and wonder.
+Stephanie is our Executive Director since March 2016.
+Stephanie has an enormous wealth of knowledge and passion for wildlife rehabilitation and avian conservation on both coasts.
+She holds a special affinity for birds and mice.
+She was the Animal Care Coordinator of the Wildlife Center of Silicon Valley from 2010-2012.
+She also served as Executive Director of the Santa Clara Valley Audubon Society, CA and spent 6 months as Interim Executive Director at the San Francisco Bay Bird Observatory.
+She is most at home in her homeland of Massachusetts.
+In her free time she can be found catching a sunset, teaching dance, and exploring Cape Cod’s natural beauty and wonder.

 Jennifer Taylor is originally from Rockland County, New York.
 Her family moved to the Cape in 1970.
 Through countless trips to visit relatives in Brewster as a young child, she fell in love with the grasshoppers, field mice, red squirrels, foxes, bob-whites, gulls and goldfinches.
 After graduating from Nauset Regional High School, she pursued a career in art, studying at the Nova Scotia College of Art and Design, Castle Hill and privately with other artists.
 She worked as a printmaker for several years in Provincetown and Wellfleet.